top of page

 You don’t need to memorize this list.
 Familiarity comes from use, not perfection.
 Linux rewards curiosity and caution, especially with powerful commands.
 Also, remember that Google is still your friend until you get the hang of these.
 You may want to bookmark this blog, but know that there are way more options than I have listed here for these commands that you can normally see by using the option '--help' with any of these commands.

 Once these start to feel natural, the terminal stops being intimidating and starts feeling like a workspace that you navigate naturally.
+Trust me, with practice, these will actually start to feel natural.
 You will probably even prefer to use the terminal when you get the hang of things.
 If there are any terminal commands that you find useful, then please comment them below and add to this list.

 Comments